montagejs/frb/README.md

 -   Parameters terms provide the parameters.
 -   In a path-expression, the first term is evaluated with the source value.
--   Each subsequent term uses the target of the previous as its source.
+-   Each subsequent term of a path expression uses the target of the previous as its source.
 -   A property-expression observes the named key of the source object using `Object.addPropertyChangeListener`.
 -   A get-expression observes the value for the given key in a